How do I dispute a transaction?

 2. Check whether the transaction(s):

-• Was the transaction made by another card holder?
+• Was the transaction made by another cardholder?

 • Is the transaction date different due to a processing delay?
+We won’t be able to investigate disputes where:

-• Transactions are still ‘Pending’
+• transactions are still 'Pending'

-• Transactions are older than 120 days from the expected date of receipt of goods/services
+• transactions are older than 120 days from the expected date of receipt of goods/services

-• Transactions are older than 540 days.
+• transactions are older than 540 days.

-• Block future online transactions
+• block future online transactions

-If you do not contact us as above, you may be liable for future transactions on the card
+If you do not contact us as above, you may be liable for future transactions on the card.

-How do I raise a card dispute?
+How do I raise a card transaction dispute?

-To raise a card transaction dispute you'll need to complete the relevant form and return it to us via the details shown on the form.
+To raise a card transaction dispute, you'll need to complete the relevant form and return it to us via the details shown on the form.
 Depending on the situation, the process to raise a dispute may differ slightly.
 Refer to the table to determine which applies to you.

 I don’t recognise the transactions on my card